Call For Support

 A solution is under way.

 The bioartificial kidney is about the size of a coffee-cup.
 It will be surgically implanted without the need for tubes or tethers, powered by the patient’s own blood pressure, and requires no anti-rejection drugs.
 It will perform many of the metabolic, endocrine, and immunological functions of a healthy kidney.
 We’ve made tremendous progress already.
 We completed Phase 1 of our development and are now in Phase 2, fine-tuning the device components, ensuring safety, and scaling for manufacturing.
-We are aiming to take the bioartificial kidney into first-in-human testing by the end of 2017.

 Private support is critical.